Problems I’ve Solved For Clients

 Finally, I honed their on-premise signage with the goal of more clearly and quickly communicating the benefit of using the app, and improved the visual assets to make the signage easier to read and understand at a glance.

-Client B: Email app with a large installed base
+Client E: Email app with a large installed base

 About the Client

-Client B is a highly promising and very popular email app that has generated a lot of traction and built a large installed base of happy customers.
+Client E was a highly promising and very popular email app that generated a lot of traction and built a large installed base of happy customers.

 Problems and Objectives